lexi-the-cute/catgirl-engine/ReadMe.md

 On Android, you can view more log messages with ADB by running `adb logcat -v tag,color -s CatgirlEngineApp CatgirlEngine:D`.
 You can clear the log by running `adb logcat -c`.

-If you want to use traces, you can either setup your own tracing subscriber if importing as a library, or turn on the tracing-subscriber feature (for either the binary or library).
+If you want to use traces, you can setup your own tracing subscriber if importing as a library.

 # Docs